 Unfortunately, they have nothing to do with bouncy castles.
 But bounces and bounce rates are noteworthy aspects that may govern your blog or website’s search engine results page ranking.

-Let’s assume that you’re looking for information about knitting clothes for badgers (no judgement here), and after a zippy Google search, you gaze upon the first page of your enquiry’s SERPs.
+Let’s assume that you’re looking for information about knitting clothes for badgers (no judgment here), and after a zippy Google search, you gaze upon the first page of your enquiry’s SERPs.
 Naturally, you go for the closest link to your search enquiry, assuming it has what you need.

-You waltz in, finally ready to knit that cosy sweater for your badger friend, when you find that the page is poorly planned, has unappealing and frankly dull content, and is basically full of ads and clickbait.
+You waltz in, finally ready to knit that cosy sweater for your badger friend, when you find that the page is poorly planned, has unappealing and frankly dull content, and is full of ads and clickbait.

 Google Analytics Bounce Rate